Kompas Gramedia Group: Publishing

 In 1973 Kompas Gramedia formed Gramedia Pustaka Utama (GPU) and began publishing its first titles.
 This company enjoyed outstanding success and today publishes more than 600 titles a year.

 Handbooks

 The group has met demands for technological as well as educational publications.
 PT Elex Media Komputindo (EMK), founded in 1985, publishes books on computers and electronics.
-EMK also publishes technology related business and management books, comics, educational books, and computer software.
+EMK also publishes technology-related business and management books, comics, educational books, and computer software.
 Annually EMK publishes about 1500 new titles, 51% of which are translations from foreign works.
 PT Prima Info Sarana Media issues computer magazine Infokomputer and Tabloid PC Plus as well as home and interior design tabloid Rumah.

 Educational publishing

-In 1990 PT Gramedia Widiasarana Indonesia, popularly known as Grasindo, was started to concentrate on school textbooks and other educational materials for kindergarten, primary and secondary schools.
+In 1990 PT Gramedia Widiasarana Indonesia, popularly known as Grasindo, started to concentrate on school textbooks and other educational materials for kindergarten, primary, and secondary schools.
 It now publishes around 300 new titles a year.

 Others

-Beside aforementioned companies, the group also owned several other publishing company, such as Kepustakaan Populer Gramedia (KPG, literally Gramedia Popular Books) and Penerbit Buku Kompas (published books under the Kompas brand).
+Besides the aforementioned companies, the group also owned several other publishing companies, such as Kepustakaan Populer Gramedia (KPG, literally Gramedia Popular Books) and Penerbit Buku Kompas (published books under the Kompas brand).